Ms J Millington

 Our homework will be announced on Google Classroom every Friday and is to be completed and returned on the following Wednesday, please speak to Ms Millington to get access.

-Year Six Curriculum map:Year Six Curriculum-overview- Spring Two 24
+Year Six Curriculum map:Year Six Curriculum-overview- Summer One Curriculum map Summer One

 Dates for the diary: